ONSdigital/eq-survey-runner/README.md

 `yarn test_functional`

-This can be limited to tests under a directory with:
+This can be limited to a single spec using:

-`yarn test_functional --path tests/functional/spec/components/`
+`./node_modules/.bin/wdio tests/functional/wdio.conf.js --spec tests/functional/spec/save_sign_out.spec.js`

-To run a single test, add `@watch` into the name of any `describe` or `it` function and run:
+To run a single test, add `.only` into the name of any `describe` or `it` function and run:

-`yarn test_functional --watch`
+`yarn test_functional`

 An example of adding `@watch` looks like this:
 `describe('@watch Skip Conditions', function() {...}` or